Alex3434/Binja-SigMaker/README.md

 ## Description:

-Generate Signatures to use for pattern scanning in other applications
+Generate Signatures to use for pattern scanning in other applications.

-You can create a signature at any point inside a function.
+- You can create a signature at any point inside a function.
-If there is no unique signature at that possition, the plugin will create a signature for the beginning of the function.
+- If there is no unique signature at that possition, the plugin will create a signature for the beginning of the function.

 ## Usage: